-- Be willing to release at least 2 teachers in each of the two subject specialisms who will be teaching Year 10 GCSE classes containing at least 14 EAL pupils expected to enrol on a GCSE History programme and 14 EAL pupils taking a GCSE Science programme; and - Be located close to Delivery Centres. - Not be implementing the programme or intend to acquire the programme until after summer 2019 if allocated to the control condition.
+- Release at least 1 teacher in each of the two subject specialisms who will be teaching Year 10 GCSE classes containing at least 12 EAL pupils expected to enrol on a GCSE Science programme and, ideally 12 EAL pupils taking a GCSE History programme (although 8 EAL pupils taking GCSE History was deemed sufficient); - Be located close to Delivery Centres; and - Not be implementing the programme or intend to acquire the programme until after summer 2019 if allocated to the control condition.

-Participating pupils will be those EAL pupils enrolled in History and Science GCSE classes, taught by the EAL in the mainstream classroom trained teachers in September 2017 and their non-EAL peers in the same classes.
-Pupils will also have had to be in the English education system at the end of Key Stage 2.
-EAL pupils are those initially defined as EAL using the initial DfE binary designation (Yes / No).
-This will be further defined by the added criteria that they are placed across the range on the A-E fluency scale introduced for the 2016/2017 school census.
-This fluency measure will be collected from schools at the beginning of the academic year 2017/2018 and taken into account during the analysis.
+Participating pupils are those EAL pupils enrolled in Science and History GCSE classes, taught by the EAL in the mainstream classroom trained teachers in September 2017 and their non-EAL peers in the same classes.
+Pupils had to be in the English education system at the end of Key Stage 2.
+EAL pupils are those defined as EAL using the DfE binary designation (Yes / No).
+Since 2016/2017 additional data has been collected for EAL pupils in the school census relating to their fluency level (on a scale of A-E).
+This fluency measure was collected from schools at the beginning of the academic year in which participants were in Year 10 and will be taken into account during the analysis.

-Two teachers per subject (i.e. Science and History) per schools will be trained with, if feasible, teachers from additional subjects (not included in the trial) to be trained alongside them.
-Emerging leaders will be particularly targeted as the ideal candidates for training.
-Training will be delivered by the Delivery Hub schools recruited in the pilot year with a cohort-based training delivery model in order to not overstretch the capacity of these schools.
-Consequently, half of intervention schools will receive training in the Autumn Term of the main trial and the remaining half in the Spring Term.
-Each delivery hub will recruit 8-10 schools each for the evaluation.
+If feasible, participating teachers (ie. Science and History teachers) were to be trained alongside teachers from additional subjects (not included in the trial).
+Emerging leaders were to be particularly targeted as the ideal candidates for training.
+Training was to be delivered by the Delivery Hub schools recruited in the pilot year.